pin705/cona/README.md

 class MyCounterChild extends Cona {
   render(h) {
-    /* bind value from props */
+    /* Bind value from props */
     return h`<div>Child: ${this.props.count}</div>`
   }
 }

 class MyCounter extends Cona {
   setup() {
-    /* this method runs before mount */
+    /* This method runs before mount */

-    /* create component state using "this.reactive", state must be an object */ this.state = this.reactive({ count: 1 });
+    /* Create component state using "this.reactive", state must be an object */ this.state = this.reactive({ count: 1 });

-    /* only use ref for storing DOM reference */ this.pRef = this.ref();
+    /* Only use ref for storing DOM reference */ this.pRef = this.ref();

-    /* effect */
+    /* Effect */
     this.effect(
-      // effect value: fn -> value
+      // Effect value: fn -> value
       () => this.state.count,
-      // effect callback: fn(old value, new value) (oldValue, newValue) => {
+      // Effect callback: fn(old value, new value) (oldValue, newValue) => {
         console.log(oldValue, newValue)
       }
     )

     /* Watch */
     this.watch(
       () => this.state.count,
       (newValue, oldValue) => {
         console.log(`Count changed from ${oldValue} to ${newValue}`);